Conservation at the Zoo

 - Encourage zoo staff to make a year long green pledge

-One of our most successful projects is converting our zoo members to “green” members who only receive electronic copies of renewal notices, quarterly newsletters and other mailing.
-In 2006 we started with 400 green members and now we are over 11,000.
+One of our most successful projects is converting our zoo members to “green” members who only receive electronic copies of renewal notices, newsletters and other mailing.
+In 2006 we started with 400 green members and now have over 11,000.

 Help us save money on postage and printing cost as well as saving paper!
 To become a green member, email the Member & Visitor Services Office or call 916-808-5888.